 The college of engineering requires that entering first year students have a laptop computer and strongly recommends that entering students obtain a computer that meets or exceeds the college’s requirements.
 The most up to date engineering specifications for laptops can be found on our IT Services website.
 The minimum requirements for the entering fall class are updated annually in the spring.
 The College recommends that you wait until the summer to purchase a new computer to get the most up to date system.

 Scores for AP credit, SAT/ACT scores, and transfer credit are submitted to the Registrar’s office.

-Math placement is key in the Freshman Engineering Program as it determines the co-requisite Introduction to Engineering course new students will take.
+Math placement is determined by the Department of Mathematical Sciences.
+Math is key in the First-Year Engineering Program as it determines the science and engineering courses new students will enroll in.

-There are four ways to improve math placement.
+There are four ways to determine math placement:

 - Taking the math placement test.

 If you ever feel like you are having a hard time processing information in a specific class, it is highly encouraged that you begin to check out the various resources the campus provides to assist.
 One of those resources is tutoring.
 Campus tutoring resources include Class+ for various subjects and the Math Resource and Teaching Center for math specific help.
 Some departments may also have specific tutors for hire available upon request.